zelon88/HRCloud3/README.md

 # HRCloud3

-This repo is a a very early version of a no-sql and cookieless web application with authentication.
+This repo is a very early version of a no-sql and cookieless web application with authentication.

 It is not currently functional in any capacity other than a proof-of-concept.